 Nuclear energy refers to the use of nuclear reactions such as nuclear fission, nuclear fusion, and nuclear decay in order to produce power.
-The controversy over nuclear energy concerns both its perceived impact on the environment and its capacity for weaponization.
+This controversial topic concerns both its perceived impact on the environment and its capacity for weaponization.
 This history of nuclear energy centers on the expansion of war-making capabilities and, specifically, the creation of weapons capable of mass casualty and mass destruction.
-But over time, nuclear energy has also become at once an ingrained part of the power grid in the United States and the world.
+But over time, nuclear energy has also become an important part of the power grid in the United States and the world.
 Today, the global debate over nuclear energy concerns its safety, environmental impact, capacity for civil energy production, and its global proliferation as a source of potentially catastrophic weaponry.
 This controversial topic continues to generate debate, which also makes it a popular subject for a persuasive essay.

 Today, there is widespread disagreement about the role of nuclear energy in a civil society, both in terms of its military implications and its potential for energy production.
-Among the key positions taken in the debate:
+Among the key positions taken on the debate topic:

 Nuclear energy is an issue which is only further clouded by the complex state of geopolitical relationships and global alliances, which often dictate which nations are viewed as qualified to possess nuclear power and which are viewed as unqualified to possess nuclear power.
 Nations in the developing sphere are typically more likely to fall into this latter category due to their presumed governmental instability, their unwillingness to adhere to global treaties, and the threat they are perceived to represent to neighbors or the global community.
 Further, the threat of nuclear conflict is a defining feature of numerous regional and global disputes such as those that persist between North and South Korea, India and Pakistan, or Israel and Iran.
 The persistence of such tensions, the proliferation of nuclear capability, and the precarious state of world affairs all must factor into any debate over the implications of nuclear energy.